akhilchibber/Yoga-Pose-Detection/README.md

 </p>

 ## Overview
 This repository contains a Jupyter Notebook for a project focused on developing a deep learning model to classify images into different yoga poses.
-The project uses convolutional neural networks (CNNs) and transfer learning techniques to distinguish among various yoga poses such as the downward dog, goddess, tree, plank, and warrior poses.
+The project uses convolutional neural networks (CNNs) and transfer learning techniques to distinguish among five yoga poses including the downward dog, goddess, tree, plank, and warrior poses.

 ## Dataset
 The dataset used in this project is the "Yoga Poses Dataset" from Kaggle.
 It contains images categorized into five classes representing different yoga poses.
 You can find the dataset [here](https://www.kaggle.com/datasets/niharika41298/yoga-poses-dataset/data).